The Treatment of PTSD and the Warrior Care Network

 The Warrior Care Network (WCN) was established by a grant from the Wounded Warrior Project (WWP) to treat the invisible wounds of war in post-9/11 veterans.
 The WCN includes the Emory Healthcare Veterans Program in Atlanta, the Home Base Program at Massachusetts General Hospital in Boston, the Road Home Program at Rush in Chicago, and Operation Mend at the University of California in Los Angeles.

-In this webinar, Dr. Barbara Rothbaum, who leads the Emory Veterans Program, will discuss post-traumatic stress disorder (PTSD) and its treatment both in general and within the Warrior Care Network.
-The various Intensive Outpatient Programs across the WCN will be briefly described.
-The PTSD treatments covered in this webinar will include prolonged imaginal exposure (PE), virtual reality exposure (VRE), including VRE for military sexual trauma (MST), and pharmacotherapy.
+In this webinar, Dr. Barbara Rothbaum, who leads the Emory Veterans Program, discussed post-traumatic stress disorder (PTSD) and its treatment both in general and within the Warrior Care Network.
+The various Intensive Outpatient Programs across the WCN were briefly described.
+The PTSD treatments covered in this webinar included prolonged imaginal exposure (PE), virtual reality exposure (VRE), including VRE for military sexual trauma (MST), and pharmacotherapy.

-Dr. Rothbaum will conclude with a discussion around the need for biomarkers in PTSD to further our understanding of PTSD and its treatment.
-We hope you can join us for this informative webinar presentation!
+Dr. Rothbaum concluded with a discussion around the need for biomarkers in PTSD to further our understanding of PTSD and its treatment.

 About Barbara Rothbaum, PhD